osg-htc/virtual-school-2021/docs/materials/checkpoint/part1-ex1-checkpointing.md

     To minimize computing time while leaving time to explore, `10` is a good number of iterations.

 *   The script checkpoints every other iteration through the main loop.
+    The exit status code for a checkpoint is 85.

 *   It prints some output to standard out along the way, to let you know what is going on.

 *   The final result is written to a separate file named `fibonacci.result`.
+    This file does not exist until the very end of the complete run.

 *   It is safe to run from the command line on an access point: